I Never Promised You a Rose Garden (film): Production

-In the wake of the success of One Flew Over the Cuckoo's Nest, Roger Corman was able to get funding for a movie version of Rose Garden.
-Bibi Andersson played Dr. Fried, while Kathleen Quinlan played Deborah.
+The movie was eventually directed by Anthony Page.
+He said Page convinced Corman the script needed a complete rewrite so Gavin Lambert was hired.
+Lambert later wrote, "For the usual complex financial reasons, the start of shooting...couldn't be delayed, and I had only three weeks to work out a new approach to the material with Anthony, then write the screenplay."
+Lambert would work on the script twenty pages at a time, discuss these with Page in the evenings while he was preparing for the film at night.
+According to Lambert, "Principally on account of Anthony, whose work in TV had accustomed him to an atmosphere of crisis, the pressures were creatively stimulating."

+Eventually Bibi Andersson played Dr. Fried, while Kathleen Quinlan played Deborah.
+Quinlan auditioned twice for the film but refused a third audition saying she had done as well as she could; Quinlan was cast anyway.

 All references to Judaism were removed, including the storyline of the vicious cruelty Deborah suffered from anti-Semitic peers, so that her childhood bout with urethral cancer becomes the sole reason for Deborah's "retreat from reality".
 In an interview, Greenberg stated that the references to Judaism were removed because the producers were "terrified."
 The author added that the characterizations of mental illness in the film "stank on ice."

 Deborah's name is changed from Blau (which means "blue" in German, and parallels the author's pseudonym "Green") to Blake.
 Another major theme of the book, Deborah's artistic talent which flourished in spite of her illness, was reduced to a scene in which she scribbles childishly on a drawing pad.
 The Kingdom Of Yr is portrayed on-screen, as are some of its gods, but never seen in its original ethereal beauty, only the wasteland that it became much later.

 The background music for the Yr sequences is a recording of a Balinese Kecak, the ceremonial chant of the sacred monkeys from the Ramayana.

 In a 2006 interview, Greenberg recalled that she was not consulted on any aspect of the film, and was contacted only by Bibi Andersson.
 She recalled Andersson telling her that the producers had said Greenberg could not be consulted as she was "hopelessly insane".

 The studio is listed as "Imorh" Productions, imorh (variously meaning "sleep", "death" or "insanity") being an Yri word from the novel.

-The movie was one of the most expensive ever made from New World Pictures.
+The film was one of the most expensive ever made from New World Pictures.

 Reception

-On review aggregator Rotten Tomatoes, 40% of 5 reviews are positive, and the average rating is 6.8/10.